What are the benefits?

 Incarcerated offenders who participate in Division of Industries work programs return to prison at a lower rate that those that do not.
 The recidivism rate for industries incarcerated offenders was 13.5% in FY2013 compared to an overall recidivism rate of 23.1% that same year.

 What products and services are available?

-Office furniture and chairs, custom framing, re-upholstery, printing, digital printing, regulatory, guide, phenolic and custom signs, engraving, plaques, embroidering, mattresses, apparel and retread tires.
+Available to governmental entities, schools and non-profit organizations: Office furniture and chairs, custom framing, re-upholstery, printing, digital printing, regulatory, guide, phenolic and custom signs, engraving, plaques, embroidering, mattresses, apparel and retread tires.

 Available to the Public: Custom framing, plaques and signs